-narratives defined as the accounts constructed by "researchers to make sense of the social world, and of other people's experiences" (Elliott, 2005, p.
+387 In this process, another interesting finding was constructed, that of two distinct narratives that are related to the athletes' aims with sports participation (see Table 1).
+It 388 became clear that there were two different ways to talk about aims of sport participation, and 389 390 these were related to the athletes' sport and the sport context.
+The 11 athlete stories have been narrowed into two stories, based on similarities and differences in the narratives.
+Elliott 391 (2005) defines narrative as a way of organizing a sequence of events into a whole, in addition 392 to distinguishing between first-order narratives, defined as the stories individuals tell about 393 themselves and their own experiences, and second-order narratives defined as the accounts 394 constructed by "researchers to make sense of the social world, and of other people's 395 experiences" (Elliott, 2005, p.
 13).
-The latter do not necessarily focus on individuals, and a particular type of second-order narrative is a collective story (Richardson, 1990), which "displays an individual's story by narrativizing the experiences of the social category to which the individual belongs" (p.
+The latter do not necessarily focus on individuals, and a 396 397 particular type of second-order narrative is a collective story (Richardson, 1990), which "displays an individual's story by narrativizing the experiences of the social category to which 398 the individual belongs" (p.
 25).
-In the results section, the predominantly hedonic athlete is referred to as he (he participates in sports to have fun and be stoked) and that of the predominantly eudaimonic athlete is referred to as she (she participates in sport to develop).
-The coach of the hedonic athletes was named she and the coach of the eudaimonic athlete was named he to ensure gender equality.
-We identified four main discrepancy points between coach and the two athlete narratives of need-supportive behaviours (phase six, producing the report).
-Vivid and compelling quotes were selected, and these quotes relate back to the research question of the coherence between coach and athlete perceptions of need-supportive coach behaviour.
+In the results section, the predominantly hedonic athlete is 399 referred to as he (he participates in sports to have fun and be stoked) and that of the 400 predominantly eudaimonic athlete is referred to as she (she participates in sport to develop).
+401 402 The coach of the hedonic athletes was named she and the coach of the eudaimonic athlete was named he to ensure gender equality.
+We identified four main discrepancy points between 403 coach and the two athlete narratives of need-supportive behaviours (phase six, producing the 404 405 report).
+Vivid and compelling quotes were selected, and these quotes relate back to the research question of the coherence between coach and athlete perceptions of need-supportive 406 coach behaviour.
+407